raoulg/MADS-MachineLearning-course/references/leerdoelen/les3.md

 The third video is from statsquest, if you like his style you can watch that one too.
 The last video explains the concept in a different way.
 If it confuses you, stick to the first three, but if you feel like a different perspective might help, watch the last one too.

+The book doesnt cover RNNs, so all material comes from the lessons and the videos.